microfocus-idol/idol-rich-media-tutorials/tutorials/appendix/Lua_tips.md

 }
 ```

 You will notice that the table structure contains some repetition.
-The following keys reference sub-tables which mirror the structure seen in the XML:
+The following keys reference sub-tables which mirror the structure you will be familiar with from the XML:

 - trackname
 - timestamp